Flow Agentic Accounting

 Step 3: Customize reporting preferences across every entity

 Before you export anything, every entity's QuickBooks Online report settings must match exactly.
-A single misaligned filter—wrong basis, different period, inconsistent column selection—means your consolidated numbers won't tie out, and you'll spend hours hunting the gap instead of closing the books.
+A single misaligned filter — wrong basis, different period, or inconsistent column selection — means your consolidated numbers won't tie out, and you'll spend hours hunting the gap instead of closing the books.

 QuickBooks helps you standardize report views, but it doesn't apply consolidation logic.
 Eliminations, intercompany adjustments, and currency conversions still live in your spreadsheet layer.